dimitrinicolas/lepto/README.md

 {
-  "watch": false, /* Watch for input file changes */ "watchConfig": false, /* Watch for config file change to automatically update it */ "followUnlink": false, /* Remove ouputed files when the source file is deleted from the input directory */ "processAll": true, /* Process all files on launch, recommended if followUnlink activated */ "gui": true, /* The GUI can be disabled */ "openGui": false, /* Automatically open the GUI in your default browser */
+  "watch": false, /* Watch for input file changes */ "watchConfig": false, /* Watch for config file change to automatically update it */ "followUnlink": false, /* Remove output files when the source file is deleted from the input directory */ "processAll": true, /* Process all files on launch, recommended if followUnlink activated */ "gui": true, /* The GUI can be disabled */ "openGui": false, /* Automatically open the GUI in your default browser */